sodadata/docs/soda-cl/optional-config.md

      name: Row count in ${name}
 ```

-When you run a scan, Soda Library uses the value you specified for your variable in the scan results, as in the example below.
+When you run a scan with Soda Library, it uses the value you specified for your variable in the scan results, as in the example below.
 ```shell
 Soda Library 1.0.x
 Soda Core 3.0.x